GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 run this pipeline outside Google Shell.

 1. Install Java using [OpenJDK](https://openjdk.org/) (recommended version: 19.0.1 and above).
-1. Use Gradle wrapper to build the project:
+1. Use Gradle Wrapper to build the project:
     ```commandline
     ./gradlew build
     ```